Below please find some publications and resources which you may find helpful.

 Core Elements of Síolta

 Síolta is comprised of three distinct but interrelated elements: Principles, Standards and Components of Quality.
 The 12 Principles provide the overall vision of the Framework, while the 16 Standards and 75 Components allow for the practical application of this vision across all aspects of ECCE practice.
-The Components of Quality are further explained by a set of Signposts for Reflection and ‘Think-abouts’ which are intended to support practitioners in early education settings to become aware of and critical of their practice.
+The Components of Quality are further explained by a set of Signposts for Reflection and ‘Think-abouts’ which are intended to discuss their current practice.

 It was published in 2006, following a three-year developmental process, which involved consultation with more than 50 diverse organisations, representing childcare workers, teachers, parents, policy makers, researchers and other interested parties.